-We've published hundreds of recipes here at Eat This, Not That! over the years, ranging from easy recipes to hard recipes to healthy recipes to decadent recipes to incredibly tasty and quirky recipes that will have you covered for just about any occasion you can possibly imagine.
-Given our boundless love of food and cooking—and given the fact that more Americans than ever are cooking during our nationwide lockdown—we couldn't help but wonder: What are people actually making?
+We've published hundreds of recipes here at Eat This, Not That! over the years, ranging from easy recipes to hard recipes to healthy recipes to decadent recipes to incredibly tasty and quirky recipes that will have you covered for just about any occasion you can imagine.
+Given our boundless love of food and cooking—and given the fact that more Americans than ever have been cooking since the pandemic started—we couldn't help but wonder: What are people actually making?

 If you've thought the same thing, then good news!
 We're here to tell you.
-We've been tracking our vast reservoir of recipes on our site since March 1st (the date very loosely understood to be the "beginning" of quarantine), and we've isolated the specific recipes that our dear readers (thank you!) have been returning to over and over again—and we have to say, you guys have wonderful taste!
+We've been tracking our vast reservoir of recipes on our site since March 1st, 2020 (the date very loosely understood to be the "beginning" of quarantine), and we've isolated the specific recipes that our dear readers (thank you!) have been returning to over and over again—and we have to say, you all have wonderful taste!

 It seems everyone in quarantine is about making this whipped coffee recipe, which is why we made it in three different flavors!
 To make the frothy coffee beverage, you whisk together equal parts instant coffee, sugar, and hot water until the texture of the mix becomes creamy—almost like whipped cream.
 You then serve it over hot or iced milk.

 People are craving comfort food, which makes sense as to why our Cracker Barrel Meatloaf recipe is our second most popular recipe.
 While meatloaf can be made in all different types of ways, we decided to follow the ingredient list on Cracker Barrel's website for the most authentic recipe experience.
 According to Cracker Barrel, their meatloaf recipe has tomatoes, onions, and green peppers.
 Hence why this recipe has a whole can of tomatoes, as well as diced green peppers and onions.

 Get our recipe for Copycat Cracker Barrel Meatloaf.